Yui-H8/Datacamp/Theory_LLMOps Concepts.md

 〇 Knowing the current lifecycle phase helps us to make decisions that positively impact outcomes in future phases
 ```
 *Congratulations!
 Knowing each phase helps us figure out what to do first, where to put our resources, and how everything fits together.*

+### The application lifecycle
+Each step in an LLM lifecycle includes key activities.
+Knowing what needs to be done at each stage helps to highlight why each phase is essential and shows how the application matures as it progresses.